jKm00/cloud-service-portfolio/documentation/pipeline-report.md

 <h2 id="further-works"><b>6.
 Further Works</b></h2>
 As mentioned I started containerizing the application and got everything running locally.
 With more time working with this pipeline, I would have used the containerized versions of both the spring boot application and a postgreSQL database and ran it using the `docker-compose.yml` on azure, instead of just executing the `.jar` file created from the build job of the pipeline (which runs an in memory database).

-Here are the configuration files for the cotainerization:
+Here are the configuration files for the containerization:

 | ![Docker compose running locally](../screenshots/docker-locally-overview.PNG) |
 | :---------------------------------------------------------------------------: |